infinyon/http-source-connector/README.md

 ```
 ### Secrets

-Fluvio HTTP Source Connector support Secrets in the `endpoint` and in the `headers` parameters:
+Fluvio HTTP Source Connector supports Secrets in the `endpoint` and in the `headers` parameters:

 ```yaml
 # config-example.yaml